-New fosterers are provided with specially made pens erected in their garden.
+NEW FOSTERERS can be provided with specially made pens erected in their garden.
 These pens are not cheap.
 A single unit costs us around £2000 and the double units even more so we need to be sure the volunteer will commit to fostering for a while, before we spend out such large sums of money.
 It isn’t a job for everyone.
 But if you love cats and want to help the homeless ones to a better life it is an immensely rewarding experience and very addictive!
-Cats Protection do of course cover all the costs of fostering like food, litter, etc.
+Cats Protection do of course cover all the costs of fostering like food, litter, etc. We encourage prospective new volunteers to start by fostering in a spare room in their home to get a feel for what is involved.
+Any cat being fostered MUST be kept indoors and separated from any resident cats for the welfare of all.

 TRAPPING of STRAY and FERAL CATS is an important part of our work.
 Again this is not a job for everyone but those who do help find it satisfying to be able to help these cats to a better life.
 There isn’t always a happy ending.
 Sick or FIV/FEL positive feral cats have to be euthanased.
 Otherwise they can face a slow and painful death.
 But we can safely say there are many more happy endings than sad ones.
 All new trappers go out with experienced trappers until they feel comfortable to go it alone.
 Also there is always help at the end of the phone.

 As well as volunteers to help with hands on cat work we need HELPERS FOR ADMINISTRATION and fundraising.
 These areas are perfect for people who prefer not to be involved with the cats themselves but are keen to be involved in our work.

-FUNDRAISERS are needed to help at our Christmas Fair in Wells, or on stalls during the summer.
+FUNDRAISERS are needed to help with various stalls and events during the summer months.
 We would also like to hear from anyone willing to organize their own fundraising event to help our cats.
 Coffee mornings, raffles, cream tea afternoons or any new ideas are always welcome.